Bib 451 Visalia Spring 17 OL109

 See this week's Kraybill and Fee and Stuart pages on the GOOD SAMARITAN parable

 You may look at the explanatory notes at the bottom of the page where this parable is told in your Bible.
-Here is some good commentary on the parable if you like.
-The short info by Keener is especially helpful.

 Here is a great sample presentation on another famous parable: "Prodigal Son" .
 Here's an ABBREVIATED example of a presentation using a different text.